Deci-AI/super-gradients/documentation/source/device.md

 **Tip**: To optimize runtime we recommend to call `setup_device` as early as possible.

-### What should you be aware when using DDP ?
+### What should you be aware of when using DDP ?

 #### A. DDP runs multiple processes
 When running DDP, you will work with multiple processes that will go through the whole training loop.
 This means that if you run DDP on 4 gpus, any action that you do will be run 4 times.

-This impacts especially printing, logging and file writing.
-To face this issue, SuperGradients provides a decorator that will ensure that only one process will execute a specific function, whether you work with CPU, GPU, DP or even DDP.
+This impacts especially printing, logging, and file writing.
+To face this issue, SuperGradients provides a decorator that will ensure that only one process will execute a specific function, whether you work with CPU, GPU, DP, or DDP.

 In the following example, the `print_hello` function will print *Hello world* only once, when it would be printed 4 times without the decorator...
 ```py